Josh Lowe Player Props: Rays vs. Astros

 - Lowe is batting .268 with 18 doubles, a triple, 13 home runs and 19 walks.

-- Lowe has picked up a hit in 62.7% of his 83 games this season, with multiple hits in 26.5% of those games.
+- He has gone deep in 15.7% of his games this year, and 4.2% of his trips to the dish.

-- He has hit a home run in 15.7% of his games this season, and 4.2% of his trips to the dish.
+- Lowe has an RBI in 34 of 83 games this year, with multiple RBI in 11 of them.
+He has also driven in three or more of his team's runs in four contests.

-- Lowe has had at least one RBI in 41.0% of his games this season (34 of 83), with more than one RBI 11 times (13.3%).
-He has also accounted for three or more of his team's runs in four contests.
+- He has scored in 35 of 83 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.